 Ecosalon has named Bun Lai as one of their 11 Eco-Chefs Who Are Changing the Way We Think About Food.

-Bun Lai has also appeared on ABC, Food Network; and NHK (Japan Broadcasting Corp); Food and Wine Magazine; Saveur Magazine; Eating Well Magazine; and The New York Times.
+Bun Lai has also appeared on ABC, Food Network, NHK (Japan Broadcasting Corp), Food and Wine Magazine, Saveur Magazine, Eating Well Magazine, The New York Times, NBC, FOX, The Atlantic, Scientific American Magazine, and numerous other national and international media.

 Bun Lai was the a keynote speaker at the biggest fisheries event in the world, the American Fisheries Society’s 141st Annual Meeting.
 He is a sought-after speaker who has spoken at Google, Monterey Bay Aquarium, New England Aquarium, Rensselaer Polytechnic Institute, Yale University, Wesleyan University, Williams College, New York University, Southern Connecticut State University, Museum of the City of New York, and the Department of Agriculture.